Elementary School Addition Algorithm

 If we implement the elementary school adder in hardware,

-the time complexity is still O(n)
+the time complexity is still O(n).
+The parallelism doesn’t

 help, because each circuit has to the wait for the previous